 - It is estimated that between 28 and 50 % of the 1 million people who contract sepsis each year die.
 Many times the sepsis has gone undiagnosed for too long, and then not treated in a rapid manner with antibiotics to which the infection is sensitive.
 This is a very unfortunate situation which could have […]Continue Reading

 - A 40-year-old diabetic woman with cataracts in both eyes has reached a $900,000 confidential settlement with a St. Louis County doctor whom she said performed unnecessary surgery that left her legally blind in one eye.
-Plaintiff’s attorney Gary Burger Jr., of [then] of Cantor & Burger in St. Louis, said his client continued to have […]Continue Reading
+Plaintiff’s attorney Gary Burger Jr., of Burger Law in St. Louis, said his client continued to have problems after a […]Continue Reading

 - We represent the family of Timothy Frymire in a wrongful death and medical malpractice action against a general medical practice in Wayne County, Missouri.
 Tim was a wonderful young man who died on August 1, 2013 at the age of 20.
 He had been to his doctor’s office 7 hours before his death.
 He had also been there […]Continue Reading

 - Our client here was seriously injured when an emergency room did not properly treat her brain aneurysm.
 By providing a spinal tap, the injury could have been averted.
 That treatment would also have resulted in the patient being retained for observation and helped treat the rupture of her aneurysm two days later.
 Burger Law aggressively […]Continue Reading